 Red chiles are one of the most common ingredients in Mexican food.
-Chiles grow well in hot climates and they can be harvested throughout the summer in their green state, but some chiles are left on the plant until autumn when they change from green to their final color of yellow, orange, purple or red, depending on the variety.
+Chiles grow well in hot climates.
+They can be harvested throughout the summer in their green state, but some chiles are left on the plant until autumn when they change from green to their final color of yellow, orange, purple or red, depending on the variety.
 Some varieties get hotter as they turn from green to their final hue.

 01 of 05

 Anaheim and California chiles start out as long, bright green chiles and they turn bright red when ripe.
-They are then dried, and known as Anaheim and California chilies as well as chile seco del norte.
+Dried, they are known as Anaheim and California chilies or chile Seco del Norte.
 These chiles are some of the mildest dried red chiles available, between 500 and 2,500 on the Scoville scale.
 They are wide at the top and either blunt or tapered at the bottom and are usually about 5 to 7 inches in length and 1 to 2 inches wide.
 When dried, the chiles turn a deep burgundy color and have a smooth matte finish.
 Although mild in terms of heat, the flavor is sharp and a bit acidic.
 This dried chile is often used in ground spice mixtures.

 02 of 05

 Most chiles flatten out and become wrinkly when they are dried, but cascabel chiles retain their round shape even after drying out.
 They are known as the rattle chile (cascabel means "rattlesnake") because the loose seeds make a rattling noise when the cascabel chile is shaken.
 They are smaller chiles at about 2 inches or less in diameter.
 Cascabels are hot (anywhere from 1,500 to 8,000 on the Scoville scale) and provide an earthy, nutty flavor to the dish they are added to, often including the seeds like in a rustic condiment.
 They are often cooked in a tomato or tomatillo sauce and are perfect for the traditional Mexican dish birria, a meat stew or taco filling.